 We’ll have new challenges featured throughout the summer, so be sure to check back in each week for a look at the latest content!

-Something I’ve noticed over my nearly 7 years as a New Business Manager at RSW/US, is that few agency principals instinctively know how to navigate the second hurdle to winning new business:
+Something I’ve noticed as a New Business Director at RSW/US, is that few agency principals instinctively know how to navigate the second hurdle to winning new business:

 The introductory prospect meeting